Pavan-1997/AWS_EKS/README.md

 11. Deploying an Ingress Controller

-	a) Configuring IAM OIDC provider for ALB controller (is a K8s pod) to access the AWS Application LB
+	a) Configuring IAM OIDC provider for ALB controller (is a K8s pod) to access the AWS Application LB (Give your cluster name and region)

 		export cluster_name=demo-cluster-1